FIVN Investors Have Opportunity To Lead Five9, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-BENSALEM, Pa., Dec.
-23, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Five9, Inc. ("Five9" or the "Company") (NASDAQ: FIVN ).
+LOS ANGELES, Dec.
+27, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Five9, Inc. ("Five9" or the "Company") (NASDAQ: FIVN ).

 Class Period: June 4, 2024 – August 8, 2024